-An implantable cardioverter-defibrillator (ICD) is a type of medical device.
-It keeps track of your heartbeat and, when needed, sends an electric current through your heart.
+A cardioverter-defibrillator (ICD) is a type of medical implant device.
+It tracks and treats an irregular heartbeat.
+It sends an electric current through your heart when needed.

 The ICD is smaller than a cell phone.
 It has two main parts: a pulse generator and a lead.
 The pulse generator monitors your heartbeat.
 It is like a small computer that runs on a battery.
 The lead is a wire from the pulse generator to the inside of your heart.
 It sends signals and electric currents between your heart and the pulse generator.
 Some people need multiple leads with their ICD.

-It is possible for your heartbeat to become irregular.
-This is called an arrhythmia.
+Your doctor may recommend an ICD to treat your irregular heartbeat (arrhythmia).
 There are many different types of arrhythmias.
-Treatment for arrhythmia depends on what kind you have.
-An ICD is one form of treatment.
+Treatment depends on what kind you have.
+An ICD is only one form of treatment.
 You may need an ICD if you have or are at high risk of a life-threatening ventricular arrhythmia.
 Examples include ventricular tachycardia and ventricular fibrillation.
 Having a previous heart attack, heart disease, or cardiac arrest are other reasons you may need an ICD.

 Ventricular tachycardia is when the bottom chambers of your heart (the ventricles) beat too fast.
 When this happens, your heart has a hard time pumping blood.
-As a result, your body and brain don’t get enough blood, which is life threatening.
+As a result, your body and brain don’t get enough blood.
+This is life threatening.

 Ventricular fibrillation is when the bottom chambers of your heart (the ventricles) beat too fast and unevenly.
 The heart flutters, and little or no blood is pumped to your body and brain.
 Someone who has this type of arrhythmia is at risk of passing out.
 Treatment is required within minutes in order to prevent death.